7 job-ready soft skills you need today

 Try our Salary Comparison Tool

 The Hays Salary Checker provides you with quick access to salaries for your specific job role in your location.
-Covering hundreds of jobs in 19 industries and sectors, and further customised geographically by 3 different regions across New Zealand.
-Our New Zealand salary comparison tool provides instant insights on pay and salary benchmarking for your exact job and location.
+Covering thousands of jobs in 28 different industries and sectors, and further customised geographically by 11 different regions across Australia.
+Our Australian salary comparison tool provides instant insights on pay and salary benchmarking for your exact job and location.